crotteau/Rancid-Tomatillos/README.md

 - Test React components & asynchronous JS
 - Create a multi-page UX using Router

 This app was created by two developers who are 4 months into a Front End coding program.
-We spent approximately 30 hours creating this project and it was our first introduction to using React.
+We each spent approximately 20 hours creating this project and it was our first introduction to using React.

 ## Future Directions and Additions
 - Add search feature for movie title or genres